mrmps/pdfchatbot/README.md

   <h3 align="center">Chat with your PDFs using AI and vector search</h3>
 </p>

-<p align="center">Built on the <a href="https://github.com/digitros/nextjs-fastapi">Next.js FastAPI Starter</a> template, deployable as a single application on Vercel.</p>
+<p align="center">Frontend built with Next.js, connected to an external FastAPI backend.</p>

 ## Introduction

 This application allows users to upload PDFs, process them into searchable chunks, and chat with their documents using AI.
-It combines Next.js for the frontend with Python's AI capabilities on the backend, all deployable as a single application on Vercel.
+It combines Next.js for the frontend with an external FastAPI backend for AI capabilities, all deployable as a single application on Vercel.

 ## Key Features

-- **PDF Processing**: Upload and process PDFs using PyPDF2
+- **Client-side PDF Processing**: Upload and process PDFs directly in the browser
 - **Vector Search**: Store and query document chunks using KDB.AI vector database
 - **AI Chat**: Interact with your documents using natural language
-- **Single Deployment**: Deploy both frontend and backend on Vercel
+- **External API Integration**: Connect to the FastAPI backend hosted at pdfchat.replit.app
 - **No Login Required**: Uses fingerprinting for anonymous user identification
 - **AI SDK Tool Calling**: Uses Vercel's AI SDK for structured tool execution